-Following its temporary closure and subsequent relocation to Faversham Police Station, we are pleased to announce that the Kent Police Museum will be reopening in 2021.
+Following its temporary closure and relocation to Faversham Police Station, we are pleased to announce that the museum reopened on 14 October 2021.

-- see the evidence that brought criminals to justice in Kent in our crime room.
+- see the evidence that brought Kent criminals to justice in our crime room

-Our collection spans the history of Kent Police from 1857 to the present day, including the Borough forces and crimes committed in the County.
-Like most museums, we work hard to document and catalogue our growing collection in line with UK museum professional standards.
+Like most museums, many items are poorly recorded, and work continues to document and catalogue our growing collection in line with UK museum professional standards.

 An estimate of our current holdings includes: